esm7/obsidian-rtl/README.md

 ### Default text direction

 This is the direction to use for files on which you have not set an explicit text direction.

+Note that Obsidian 0.13.10 introduced basic RTL support.
+For the new editor this plugin uses the same basic mechanism as that new support, but it adds a few tweaks and overrides the setting by file.

+To make the user experience consistent, the plugin synchronizes the RTL setting from Obsidian's Editor pane to be the same as the "default text direction" setting.

 ### Remember Text Direction Per File